japjoh/nolanzy/README.md

 # Nolanzy

 This is a simple smart contact platform to purchase products using ETH.
+You can set it up and modify.

 ## Technology Stack & Tools